racinmat/PHPOgameBot/readme.md

 TODO
 -----
 - add disable option for repetitious commands (or automatically disable sending resources away when some resource dependent commands are waiting to proceed)
-- add ships and defense to planet entity.
-Maybe as embeddable
+- refactor buildings, ships and defense in to embeddable.
+And refactor researches too.
 - fleetsave on main planet.
 Fleetsave only in pauses between two enhancements
 - consider using only FacebookWebDriver and use modified CodeceptionWebDriver for syntax sugar.
 No asserts, only returing values and elements
 - fix creating new profiles in selenium webdriver (it takes too much space in disc)